wgmo/graphtik/docs/source/arch.rst

         *sideffected dependency*.

         All *solution sideffect* `outputs` produce, by definition, `overwrites`.
-        It is annotated with :class:`.sol_sideffect` class.
+        It is annotated with :func:`.sol_sideffect` class.

     reschedule
     rescheduling